Myles Price

 Myles Price (born December 16, 2001) is an American professional football wide receiver and return specialist for the Minnesota Vikings of the National Football League (NFL).
 He played college football for the Texas Tech Red Raiders and Indiana Hoosiers.

-Early life and high school
+Early life

 Price attended high school at The Colony located in The Colony, Texas.
 Coming out of high school, he was rated as a three-star recruit, where he committed to play college football for the Texas Tech Red Raiders.

 College career

 Texas Tech

 During his four-year career at Texas Tech from 2020 through 2023, he appeared in 42 games with 25 starts, where he totaled 61 receptions for 1,751 yards and ten touchdowns, while also adding 207 yards and two touchdowns on the ground, and 350 return yards.
 After the conclusion of the 2023 season, Price decided to enter his name into the NCAA transfer portal.

 Indiana

 Price transferred to play for the Indiana Hoosiers.
 During his lone season at Indiana in 2024, he notched 38 receptions for 466 yards, 63 rushing yards, 289 return yards, and four total touchdowns.